oroinc/documentation/admin_guide/user_management/user_management_users_actions.rst

     - **Name Suffix**— Type a name suffix of the user.
 A name suffix is used after the user's name and provides additional information about the user.

     - **Birthday**—Click this field and select the user's date of birth using a pop-up calendar.
-Alternatively, you can type the date in the format defined by your current locale (for more information about locales, see the `Localization <doc-user-management-users-configuration-localization>` section).
+Alternatively, you can type the date in the format defined by your current locale (for more information about locales, see the :ref:`Localization <doc-user-management-users-configuration-localization>` section).

     -  **Avatar**—Click :guilabel:`Choose File` to locate a user's photo or another picture associated with the user on your computer or other device.